kyma-project/kyma/components/application-operator/README.md

  - **eventServiceImage** is the Event Service image version to use in the Application chart.
  - **eventServiceTestsImage** is the Event Service Tests image version to use in the Application chart.
  - **applicationConnectivityValidatorImage** is the Application Connectivity Validator image version to use in the Application chart.
+ - **gatewayOncePerNamespace** is a flag that specifies whether Application Gateway should be deployed once per Namespace based on ServiceInstance or for every Application.
+The default value is `false`.

 ## Testing on a local deployment